-- (1) Upon request from enterprises, JISHA sends experts such as safety/health officers to workplaces to diagnose issues related to the safety and health management of production facilities and processes, operation methods, and workplace environments, and to give employers necessary advice on problems. - (2) Upon request from enterprises or when commissioned by the MHLW, JISHA provides technical support for non-regulated hazardous chemicals, including preparation of MSDS compliant with GHS, hazard assessment based on the hazard statement, advice for setting occupational exposure limit, exposure measurement, etc. - (3) Regarding working conditions stipulated by law, JISHA conducts measurements of dust, lead, noise, intensity of illumination for VDT work, velocity control of local exhaust ventilation systems, or the status of use of organic solvents and specified chemical substances.
-Based on the measurement results, JISHA proposes countermeasures to improve conditions, or sends experts to the enterprises to help with in-house training. - (4) JISHA analyzes employee's blood, urine, or hair to detect chemical substances.
+- (1) Upon request from enterprises, JISHA sends experts such as safety/health officers to workplaces to diagnose issues related to the safety and health management of production facilities and processes, operation methods, and workplace environments, and to give employers necessary advice on problems. - (2) Upon request from enterprises and etc., JISHA provides technical support for non-regulated hazardous chemicals, including preparation of SDS compliant with GHS, hazard assessment based on the hazard statement, advice for setting occupational exposure limit, exposure measurement, etc. - (3) Regarding working conditions stipulated by law, JISHA conducts measurements of dust, lead, noise, intensity of illumination for VDT work, velocity control of local exhaust ventilation systems, or the status of use of organic solvents and specified chemical items.
+Based on the measurement results, JISHA proposes countermeasures to improve conditions, or sends experts to the enterprises to help with in-house training. - (4) JISHA analyzes worker's blood, urine, or hair to detect chemical substances.
 It also conducts analysis of airborne and material-embedded free silicic acid (free silica) and asbestos, and airborne toxic substances including metals and organic solvents.
-Recently requests for analysis of rare metal indium in the serum have been on the increase. - (5) JISHA conducts regular health examinations.
-JISHA also implements special health examinations for workers dealing with chemical hazards, engaged in VDT work, or working amid vibration or noise, and gives overall advice on health management that takes into consideration each type of working environment. - (6) JISHA provides a series of guidance/advice from gap analysis to implementation of appropriate measures to improve OSH issues for small and medium-sized enterprises.
+Recently requests for analysis of rare metal indium in the serum have been on the increase. - (5) JISHA provides a series of guidance/advice from gap analysis to implementation of appropriate measures to improve OSH issues for small and medium-sized enterprises.

-5. Production and distribution of publications and other items; provision of the latest safety and health information; and public relations and educational activities concerned, etc.
+5. Production and distribution of publications and other items; provision of the latest safety and health information; and public relations and educational activities

-- (1) JISHA issues monthly magazines and other publications, and produces and sells posters and other OSH-related goods. - (2) JISHA has set up a special issue on its website covering "Information related to East Japan Earthquake" to offer collected and organized information from the government agencies

-- (3) Every autumn, JISHA holds a National Industrial Safety and Health Convention.
+- (1) JISHA issues monthly magazines and other publications, and produces and sells posters and other OSH-related goods. - (2) JISHA has set up not only general matters but also special issues on its website, for example, covering "Information related to East Japan Earthquake" to offer people collected and organized information from the government agencies concerned, etc. - (3) Every autumn, JISHA holds the National Industrial Safety and Health Convention.
 In addition to ceremonial events including award ceremonies, presentation of OSH activities and good practices for the improvement in the enterprises, special lectures and symposia by experts are organized.
 The participants have opportunities there to learn the latest OSH-related information and knowledge as well as OSH-related practical experience from other enterprises. - (4) JISHA provides the latest information on safety and health-related protective equipment and devices at the Green Cross Exhibition, which it holds concurrently with the National Industrial Safety and Health Convention.